 It’s the climax of the League of Legends calendar.
 It’s the biggest, most-watched event in all of esports.
 It is, of course, the League of Legends World Championship.

 Worlds sees the planet’s best League of Legends teams of the year battle it out and become world champions.
 The 2019 Worlds was the biggest yet, breaking esports viewership records, throwing up tasty storylines and producing an incredible final that saw China’s FunPlus Phoenix steamroll G2 Esports to win their first ever Worlds title.
+This year’s tournament, LoL Worlds 2020 is set to break even more records.

 When is League of Legends Worlds?